LucasLeow/ComputerScience/README.md

 # Computer Science

 ### Description
-Having pursued Aerospace Engineering for my undergraduate studies, I find my knowledge lacking in the Computer Science Domain.
+Having pursued Aerospace Engineering, I find my knowledge in Computer Science Domain lacking.
-Hence, I crafted a series of self-paced learning curriculum for myself to enhance my knowledge in Computer Science.
+I crafted a series of self-paced learning curriculum to enhance my knowledge in the Computer Science domain.
-I intend to complete this self-paced curriculum as best as I can, hopefully by the end of 2024.
+I intend to complete this self-paced curriculum hopefully by the end of 2024.
 > 29-12-2023 15:37:00

 ### Curriculum
-In case anyone is curious, below is the curriculum I have set-up, based on references online.
 ```
 	"Y1S1":
 	- Computer Science 101: Master the Theory Behind Programming